vaginessa/dns-wiki/Home.md

 Thanks to all who have contributed to the AFWall+ project!

-Additional thanks and contact options goes out to our top contributors & developers, listed over [[here|Contributors]].
+Additional thanks goes out to our top contributors & developers, listed over [[here|Contributors]].

 Requirements
 -------------